 When you activate a font using Typeface it stays activated until you explicitly deactivate it, even after restarting your Mac.
 This is useful for the fonts you use daily, you don’t want to reactivate those every time.

 When you’re exploring fonts for your next design project you may end up activating multiple fonts to test them out.
 This is typically fine, but if all these fonts stay activated they quickly pile up and clutter your font pickers.

 That’s why Typeface allows you to temporarily activate fonts.
 These fonts are marked by an orange activation indicator and are automatically deactivated when you close the app.
-Right click on a font, hold down the Option key and choose .
+Press and hold on the activation indicator to get the Option key and choose .option.
+Alternatively right click on a font, hold down the

 You can also add the Temp Activated tag to the sidebar: right click on the All tag and enable .
 The tag becomes visible in the sidebar.
 When you drag and drop fonts on the Temp Activated tag in the sidebar they will be temporarily activated as well.